pschiffe/docker-openvpn/README.md

 [![](https://images.microbadger.com/badges/image/pschiffe/openvpn.svg)](https://microbadger.com/images/pschiffe/openvpn "Get your own image badge on microbadger.com")

-This [docker image](https://hub.docker.com/r/pschiffe/openvpn/) extends awesome [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) image with simple patch, which enables you to provide ca key and cn via environment variables `EASYRSA_PASSIN`, `EASYRSA_PASSOUT` and `EASYRSA_REQ_CN`.
+This [docker image](https://hub.docker.com/r/pschiffe/openvpn/) used to extend awesome [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) image with simple patch, which enables you to provide ca key and cn via environment variables `EASYRSA_PASSIN`, `EASYRSA_PASSOUT` and `EASYRSA_REQ_CN`.
 Also `EASYRSA_BATCH=1` env var is required.
 By providing the password via env var, it's possible to use the image with e.g. ansible.

+Now the patch is part of the [easy-rsa upstream](https://github.com/OpenVPN/easy-rsa), so it's available also in the original [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) image.
+I'm keeping this repository up, because it includes complete ansible example how to use this image, and optionally, the `pschiffe/openvpn` docker image may include more up to date packages than [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn).

 ## Example ansible roles